zoolanders/documentation/src/pages/essentials-for-yoothemepro/settings.md

 pageTitle: Essentials for YOOtheme Pro Settings
 ---

-Essentials Settings hold most of Essentials Addons configuration under the _Essentials_ namespace of the Customizer root menu.
+**Essentials Settings** is in a sense the Essentials Dashboard where most configuration is held. {% .lead %}

+**Essentials Settings**, accessible under `Customizer -> Essentials` panel, holds Essentials configuration independently from the Theme settings.

 ---